 Although Hunt stepped down as corporate secretary in 2008, she’s still the largest shareholder in the company with a 17% stake.

-Judy Love and her husband Tom opened their first petrol station in Watonga, Oklahoma in 1964 using a $5,000 loan (about £4,000) from Tom's parents.
-Within a few years, the couple had opened over 30 petrol stations and, in 1971, began merging self-service petrol stations with convenience stores, resulting in Love’s Travel Stops & Country Stores.
+Judy Love and her husband Tom opened their first gas station in Watonga, Oklahoma in 1964 using a $5,000 loan from Tom's parents.
+Within a few years, the couple had opened over 30 gas stations and, in 1971, began merging self-service gas stations with convenience stores, resulting in Love’s Travel Stops & Country Stores.

-Today, they have over 480 pumps and travel stores across the USA and have used their hard-earned money to set up Love’s Family Foundation which has donated over $5 million (£4.02 million) to the University of Oklahoma.
+Today, they have over 480 pumps and travel stores across the USA and have used their hard-earned money to set up Love’s Family Foundation, which has donated over $5 million to the University of Oklahoma.

 Judy Faulkner started software company Epic System in the basement of her parents’ house in 1979, which is now America’s top software provider for medical records.
-With over $2 billion (£1.6 billion) in annual sales, the business’s database holds records for over half of the American population and is used by top medical centres such as the John Hopkins Hospital and the Mayo Clinic.
+With over $2 billion in annual sales, the business’s database holds records for over half of the American population and is used by top medical centers such as the Johns Hopkins Hospital and the Mayo Clinic.

 In 2015, Faulkner signed the Giving Pledge and plans to donate 99% of her lifetime’s fortune to philanthropic causes.